CodeJellee/Group_5_Project/README.md

     ```json
     {
-      "message": "Spot couldn't be found"
+      "message": "Review couldn't be found"
     }
     ```

-### Create a Review for a Spot based on the Spot's id
+### Create a Review for a Product based on the Product's id

 Create and return a new review for a spot specified by id.